We prepared a guide of the best souvenirs from Vienna. Keep reading and find out what kind of souvenirs you should bring home from your trip.

 Our 24hour itinerary for Salzburg includes gin tasting, visiting coffee roasting houses and umbrella makers, spotting tortoises and partying the night away.

 Some time ago, Street Food markets also have established in Austria.
 Previously, there were food trucks and other sales stalls even before, but they only have a supporting role at events.
 The concept is simple and comes from Asia: Different dishes are prepared in front of the customer.
 There are mobile stalls (like foodtrucks) on public areas, where the food is made and sold.
 The dishes are mainly fingerfood and can be eaten without cutlery therefore ideal for „to go“.

 I remember very well the first pair of new skis I ever got.
 They were definitely the best present under the Christmas tree that year.
 And once I’d tried them on, I certainly did not want to take them off.
 So I skied across the carpet in our living room the whole evening, dreaming of snowy days to come.

-Vienna is a city that offers plenty of fun for kids.
-Alongside countless museums and playgrounds, here families have countless options to keep the…
+What to do in Vienna with kids Vienna is a city that offers plenty of fun for kids.
+Alongside countless museums and playgrounds, here…

 It is a Saturday like no other: my friends and I have decided to do something different this weekend.
 Instead of a boozy night out in Vienna, we’ve signed up for an igloo building workshop, to spend the weekend in the mountains just an hour outside of Austria’s capital and reconnect with nature.
 The workshop, conducted by the Austrian Alpine Club, is one of their weekend winter seminars.